bhashamitra/bhashamitra-platform/docs/language-core.md

 ### 1. Words (Lemmas)
 - Canonical dictionary form of a word in its native script
-- Each lemma represents a single conceptual entry
+- Each lemma represents a single conceptual word entry and serves as the primary anchor for meanings, usage sentences, surface forms, and pronunciation.

 ### 2. Surface Forms
 - Inflected or conjugated forms of a lemma